Many-Body Perturbation Theory (MBPT) and Time-Dependent Density-Functional Theory (TD-DFT): MBPT Insights About What is Missing in, and Corrections to, the TD-DFT Adiabatic Approximation: Appendix: Order Analysis

 Having verified some known results, let us go on to do the MBPT necessary to obtain the pole structure of the xc-kernel through second order in the 2nd approximation.
 That is, we need to evaluate ${\bm \Pi}_s^{-1}(\omega)-{\bm \Pi}^{-1}(\omega)$ through second order in such a way that its pole structure is evident.
 The SOPPA/ADC strategy for this is to make a diagrammatic ${\bm \Pi}_s(\omega)-{\bm \Pi}(\omega)$ expansion of this quantity and then resum the expansion in an order-consistent way to have the form

-when the Born approximation is applied to the ${\bf P}(\omega)$, in the same fashion as in the previous section.
+when the Born approximation is applied to the ${\bf P}(\omega)$, in the same fashion as in Sec.~\ref{sec:local}.
 The number of diagrams contributing to this expansion is large and, for the sake of simplicity, we will only give the resumed expressions for each block.
-For a cocmpilation of relevant diagrams the reader is refered to the supplementary material.~\cite{suppl} Evidently, after the calculation of each block there will be an additional step matrix inversion in order to apply the 2nd approximation to the xc-kernel.
+Evidently, after the calculation of each block there will be an additional step matrix inversion in order to apply the 2nd approximation to the xc-kernel.

 It should be emphasized that although the treatment below may seem simple, application of Wick's theorem is complicated and has been carried out using an in-house {\sc Fortran} program written specifically for the purpose.
 The result before resummation is roughly 200 diagrams which have been included as supplementary material.